 The mealybug is something you want to catch early, they are one of the causes of black sooty mold!

 Another terrible invasion of plant pests can come from root mealy bugs!
 They are worse than the above ground kind, and very difficult to see!

 The soft bodied mealybugs (shown above) are also considered a type of scale.
 Often spraying a contact pesticide is not enough.
 Horticulture oils and systemics work best.

 Borers nearly always attack unhealthy or stressed plants or trees.

 Although you may think your tree is healthy, what about the injuries from cutting?
 These 'wounds' are perfect entry places for borers.

-When it does appear, it can be devastating.
-Nashia inaguensis is one species it is particularly attracted to.
+Nashia inaguensis is one of the few species Pit Scale is particularly attracted to.
 See a full description on that page.

 Ready for some good news?
 There are more plant "beneficials" than plant pests.
 Some you may not recognize and others you may have wrongly decided are bad, could be beneficial bonsai care helpers!